snikol03/Markov-Chain-Project/README.md

 In this project our aim was to use Markov Chain model to classify varius sequences.
 This project was assigned to us in the course of BIO 331 - Computational and Systems Biology.

-_Thema1:_ Identification of generalized classes of protein molecules.
+_Subject 1:_ Identification of generalized classes of protein molecules.

-_Thema2:_ Identification of proteins with local "abnormal" amino acid composition
+_Subject 2:_ Identification of proteins with local "abnormal" amino acid composition

-_Thema3:_ Classification of proteins in families
+_Subject 3:_ Classification of proteins in families

 This project was created to check the results of the Markov chain project and compare them with other existing program results.